First, let’s focus on the Leawood Campus ministry, group, or class you’re interested in by choosing a life stage below:

 High school students are invited to grow in their faith alongside others who identify as LGBTQ.
-The group meets on the 1st and 3rd Wednesdays of the month at 7 pm, both by Zoom and in person (hybrid).
+The group meets on Wednesdays at 7 pm, both by Zoom and in person (hybrid).
 This group is led by Care Ministers and specialized student care volunteers.

 For more information, email Tyler Walkenshaw.